aiskunks/AI_Research/growing-gan-best-practices/README.md

 ### Results 📈

-A sample generation of random animals (sometimes non-existant species) in progressing dimensions. </br>
+A sample generation of random animals (sometimes non-existant species because the training was done on cats, dogs and wild animals together) in progressing dimensions. </br>

 1. 4x4
 <div align='left'>